Etihad Airways: Equity Alliance

 On 24 January 2017, the Etihad Aviation Group Board of Directors announced that Hogan (along with Group CFO James Rigney) would be stepping down "in the second half of 2017".
-Peter Baumgartner, (former CEO of the airline), became the acting CEO of the airline as it faced mounting losses from its investments in Air Berlin and Alitalia.
-On 2 May 2017 Alitalia filed for bankruptcy.
+Peter Baumgartner, (former CEO of the airline), became the acting CEO as it faced mounting losses from its investments in Air Berlin and Alitalia.
+On 2 May 2017, Alitalia filed for bankruptcy.
 Hogan and Rigney left Etihad later that month.
-On 27 July Etihad reported a loss of US$1.873 billion for 2016.
-On 15 August Air Berlin filed for bankruptcy after Etihad withdrew its financial support.
+On 27 July, Etihad reported a loss of US$1.873 billion for 2016.
+On 15 August, Air Berlin filed for bankruptcy after Etihad withdrew its financial support.

-As an interim measure, the board of directors appointed Ray Gammell as CEO (previously Chief People and Performance Officer) while searching for a permanent replacement.
+As an interim measure, the board appointed Ray Gammell as CEO (previously Chief People and Performance Officer) while searching for a permanent replacement.
 On 9 January 2018, Etihad Airways appointed Mark Powers as Group CFO, replacing interim Group CFO Ricky Thirion.

-On 2 July 2017, the United States Department of Homeland Security unbanned Etihad Airways and exempted Etihad Airways from the 2017 electronics ban after the airline enhanced its passenger screening processes.
+On 2 July 2017, the United States Department of Homeland Security lifted the electronics ban on Etihad Airways after the airline enhanced its passenger screening processes.

-In June 2018 Etihad reported a net loss of US$1.52 billion for 2017.
+In June 2018, Etihad reported a net loss of US$1.52 billion for 2017.

 In February 2019, Etihad announced large order cancellations for both Airbus and Boeing aircraft.
-The airline terminated contracts for all 42 Airbus A350-900s, 2 A350-1000s and 19 of 24 ordered Boeing 777X.
+The airline terminated contracts for all 42 Airbus A350-900s, two A350-1000s and 19 of 24 ordered Boeing 777X.

-On 1 May 2021 it was announced Etihad Airways sold its 40% stake in Air Seychelles back to the Government of Seychelles.
+On 1 May 2021, it was announced Etihad Airways sold its 40% stake in Air Seychelles back to the Government of Seychelles.

+On 13 May 2023, the Serbian Government announced it had finished acquiring 100% equity in Air Serbia, after several years of buying back stakes from Etihad.